postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api/observing-an-api.md

 Connect Postman to one or more monitoring integrations to send collection-based monitor results to other applications that are part of your API development workflow. <!-- When you add a monitor integration, the monitor is automatically [linked to the API](#linking-monitors). -->

+To add a monitor integration to an API, do the following:

 1. If you haven't done so already, [create the collection-based monitor](/docs/monitoring-your-api/intro-monitors/) you want to use for monitoring.
 1. Select **APIs** in the sidebar and select an API.
 1. Select **API Performance**.